 Your relationship with your boss is tense

 You used to enjoy working with your boss.
 Now it seems like nothing you do is good enough and everything annoys her.
 Likely won’t be as friendly with you.
 Also watch how she evaluates you work.
 If she’s monitoring you closely, she may be just looking for a slip-up that could get you ousted.
-(These are signs that you were fired from your job illegally.)

 Your staff got downsized

 You can’t be your most productive self without the help of your staff.
 When fewer and fewer people are reporting to you, your decreased performance hurts the company.
 Letting you go becomes the only option.

 “If you’re a high-level employee and they put you on a special assignment and take away other responsibilities so you can focus on that ‘special assignment,’ start fixing up your résumé, because you’re on your way out the door,” said Suzanne Lucas, a former HR executive and the Evil HR Lady on bnet.com.
 The less work you take on, the easier it is to give you the pink slip.

 Your boss demands detailed expense reports